Husnafazal/ssi-ml-project/README.md

 Install the required Python packages. pip install -r requirements.txt
 4. Prepare the Dataset
-Ensure the SSI Data 2.csv file is available in the data/ folder.
+Ensure the SSI Data.csv file is available in the data/ folder.
 This file is essential for feature retrieval and input formatting
 5. Run the API
 Start the Flask API server.
 flask --app api/app run